-Consider the following when preparing your child for an EEG:
+To prepare your child for an EEG:

-To get the most information from this test, your child's healthcare provider will try to record EEG while your child is awake and asleep.
+To get the most information from this test, your child's healthcare provider will try to record the EEG while your child is awake and asleep.